cakesolutions/sbt-cake/README.md

 The expected suite of SBT Native Packager Java application tasks are enabled (e.g. `stage`, `universal:packageBin`, `debian:packageBin` and `docker:publishLocal`).

-## `CakePlatformPlugin`: Core Platform Library Dependencies

-Plugin requirements: `CakeStandardsPlugin`, `CakeBuildPlugin` and `DynVerPlugin`

-This plugin needs to be explicitly enabled in order to be loaded.

-Enabling this plugin in a project provides access to a standard set of core library dependency keys.
-All projects should enable this plugin (either directly or indirectly).

-### Plugin Configuration

-Configuration of this plugin should be avoided in local project SBT build files.

-### SBT Tasks

-No special tasks are enabled for this plugin.

 ## `CakeDockerVersionPlugin`: Docker and Docker Compose Version Checking

 Plugin requirements: `CakeDockerComposePlugin`